III A Man

 ▫ Continuing are exploitation, polarization of wealth, human rights violations, leading as mass effective

-power tools to refugee streams, terrorism, mass murder, war and destruction of social fabrics.
+power tools to destruction of social fabrics, refugee streams, terrorism, mass murder and war.

-They conduct a global, clandestine, dirty B-C-R-G-N war between government, private, independent
+They conduct a clandestine, global dirty B-C-G-R-N war between government, private, independent

 defence leagues' security services of the 1st, 2nd and 3rd Worlds and their populations.
 Together they